Back to all blogs

 Gold Thyroid Check

-The Thyroid Premium Gold tier is our most popular comprehensive health snapshot.
-It includes everything in the Silver tier plus a range of essential vitamins and minerals: Ferritin, Folate, Active Vitamin B12, C-Reactive Protein (CRP for inflammation), and Vitamin D. This gives a much broader picture of why you might be feeling fatigued.
+The Thyroid Premium Gold tier includes essential vitamins and minerals: Ferritin, Folate, Active Vitamin B12, CRP, and Vitamin D.

 Platinum Thyroid Check